Polyneue/forward-js-notes/advanced-js/README.md

 #Advanced JS
 Kyle Simpson - [@getify](https://twitter.com/getify)
-This course is based on two of the _You Don't Know JS_ books, [Scopes & Closures](https://github.com/getify/You-Dont-Know-JS/blob/master/scope%20&%20closures/README.md#you-dont-know-js-scope--closures) and [this & Object Prototypes](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20&%20object%20prototypes/README.md#you-dont-know-js-this--object-prototypes).
+This course is based on two of the _You Don't Know JS_ books [Scopes & Closures](https://github.com/getify/You-Dont-Know-JS/blob/master/scope%20&%20closures/README.md#you-dont-know-js-scope--closures) and [this & Object Prototypes](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20&%20object%20prototypes/README.md#you-dont-know-js-this--object-prototypes).
+These notes will act as a short overview of the content contained in those books, however I highly recommend giving them a read for a more in depth understanding of Javascript.

 ##Scope
 To understand scope, first you'll need to understand how Javascript reads and sets up the program.
 Contrary to belief, Javascript is actually a compiled language, in that there is a compile phase and an execution phase when the program is run.
 These two separate passes over the program are known as the compiler and the engine (executor).

 ###The Compiler
-The compiler reads over the program and sets up the lexical scope.

-When the compiler scans over the code, the main items it looks for are _Formal Declarations_ (`var`, `function`, `const`, and `let`). _Formal Declarations_ need to start with a declarator, a formal declarator, or have a formal parameter.
+The compiler scans the code and looks for _Formal Declarations_ (`var`, `function`, `const`, and `let`). _Formal Declarations_ need to start with a declarator, a formal declarator, or have a formal parameter.
 It uses these _Formal Declarations_ to set up the scoping for each block.
+This scope that is being created using the declarations is known as the [lexical scope](https://github.com/getify/You-Dont-Know-JS/blob/master/scope%20%26%20closures/ch2.md).

-**Note:** Formal function declarations are only a function declaration if the word function is first in the line.
+**Note:** Formal function declarations are only considered formal if the word function is first in the line.
 For example:

 ```javascript
 function foo() {} // Formal Function Declaration